SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/tenant-status/get-notifications.md

     `https://www.awesomeapp.com/NotifyCustomerStateChange`

-2. In the Developer Portal, go to your app page.
+1. In the Developer Portal, go to your app page.

-3. Select **Configuration**.
+1. Select **Configuration**.

-4. Turn on **Advanced**.

-5. Select **Notifications**.
+1. Select **Integration settings**.

     ![Configure notifications -screenshot][img1]

-6. Enter the URL of your endpoint SuperOffice should push notifications to when a tenant changes status.
+1. Scroll down to the **Customer state change** section and enter the URL of your endpoint that SuperOffice should push notifications to when a tenant changes status.

     `https://www.awesomeapp.com/NotifyCustomerStateChange`